Georgy Matyukhin: Life and career

-On August 7, 1990, he was appointed acting chairman of the Board of the State Bank of the RSFSR on the recommendation of Ruslan Khasbulatov, whom he had previously assisted in preparing a number of economic bills.
-On December 25, 1990, he was appointed Chairman of the Central Bank of the RSFSR.
+On 7 August 1990, he was appointed acting chairman of the Board of the State Bank of the RSFSR on the recommendation of Ruslan Khasbulatov, whom he had previously assisted in preparing a number of economic bills.
+On 25 December 1990, he was appointed Chairman of the Central Bank of the RSFSR.
 The main achievement in this post was the creation of a two-tier banking system in Russia, when there is a Central Bank responsible for monetary policy and regulation of the banking sector, and commercial banks.

-On December 20, 1991, by the resolution of the Supreme Soviet of the RSFSR, the State Bank of the USSR was abolished, the functions of the emission center, the monetary regulation body and the management of commercial banks were transferred to the Central Bank of the RSFSR (Bank of Russia).
+On 20 December 1991, by the resolution of the Supreme Soviet of the RSFSR, the State Bank of the USSR was abolished, the functions of the emission center, the monetary regulation body and the management of commercial banks were transferred to the Central Bank of the RSFSR (Bank of Russia).

-Georgy Matyukhin spoke out against the actual confiscation of savings of Soviet citizens in Sberbank, proposing to preserve them against the backdrop of price liberalization by liberalizing the fee for money, that is, interest rates on deposits, bringing them closer to truly positive (in relation to inflation) values.
+Matyukhin spoke out against the actual confiscation of savings of Soviet citizens in Sberbank, proposing to preserve them against the backdrop of price liberalization by liberalizing the fee for money, that is, interest rates on deposits, bringing them closer to truly positive (in relation to inflation) values.
 However, rates on credit resources borrowed by the government from the population remained regulated and discriminatorily low (below the bank refinancing rate).
-On June 16, 1992, he was dismissed from the post of chairman of the Central Bank, being succeeded by Viktor Gerashchenko.
+On 16 June 1992, he was dismissed from the post of chairman of the Central Bank, being succeeded by Viktor Gerashchenko.

 After his resignation, he held leading positions in the banks "Gorny Altai", "Noosfera", Sobinbank, "Dialog-Optim".

-Georgy Gavrilovich's grandson, Stanislav Anatolyevich Matyukhin, worked in the Bank of Russia for seven years as Deputy Head of the Department for Licensing of Joint-Stock Investment Funds, Management Companies, Specialized Depositories and Non-State Pension Funds of the Department for Regulation and Control over Collective Investments.
+His grandson, Stanislav Anatolyevich Matyukhin, worked in the Bank of Russia for seven years as Deputy Head of the Department for Licensing of Joint-Stock Investment Funds, Management Companies, Specialized Depositories and Non-State Pension Funds of the Department for Regulation and Control over Collective Investments.

+Matyukhin died on 5 September 2026, at the age of 91.